 Hybrids, as you might have suspected, offer the best of both worlds.
 The additional help from their electric motors greatly extends the per-mile range of each gallon of fuel.
 For example, the current Hyundai Ioniq hybrid gets an industry best range of just over 700 miles on a single tank.

 Some contend that electric vehicles aren’t as clean as companies like Tesla would have you believe.
 It is true that while these vehicles aren’t producing emissions as they make their way down the road, the ultimate sources of the electricity they operate on aren’t always so green.

 This criticism, however, fails on two counts.
 Yes, depending on what part of the country, the electricity you charge your EV with might come from a coal burning powerplant rather than a renewable source like hydroelectric, wind, or solar power.
 But even taking into account these geographical variations in net emission, an electric vehicle still produces fewer emissions on a per mile basis.
 Annually, the average ICE produces over 11,000 lbs. of CO2 compared to just over 4,000 lbs. for a fully electric vehicle.
 You can see the state-by-state variations in energy sourcing and their effects on emission here.

 Even if EVs and hybrids clearly beat ICEs when it comes to emissions, that doesn’t mean they are an environmental free ride.
 The mining of precious metals like the lithium used in most EV batteries are directly linked to environmental damage and the misappropriation of scarce resources.
 The hope is that, as battery technology and recycling processes improve, fewer resources will be needed per vehicle.

-Hopefully, as technologies and government incentives improve, price will cease to be an impediment to EV and hybrid adoption.
-Because doing the right thing for the environment (and going really, really fast while doing it) should be within reach for every car buyer.
+As technologies improve, the price of EV and hybrid adoption will continue to trend downward.
+And that’s good news, because doing what’s smart for the environment (and going really, really fast while doing it) should be within reach for every car buyer.